OGRECave/ogre-next/Docs/src/manual/compositor.md

 clearing only the Z buffer hinders the driver from discarding the buffer entirely or using fast Z clears.

-Additionally, all passes can define the viewport area they will work on, meaning clearing specific regions is now possible.

 ### generate_mipmaps {#CompositorNodesPassesGenerateMipmaps}

 Generate\_mipmaps doesn't have special parameters other than the shared